Minimum requirement:

 – Disk type : SSD

 The FASTRAD® license is a node-locked one.
-A FASTRAD® license can be used on multiple PCs through the use of a USB key holder / dongle (one session at a time).
+A FASTRAD® license can be used on multiple PCs through the use of a USB key holder / dongle.

 The distribution is based on an annual license leasing.
 Multi-year leasing is available.
 Please contact fastrad@trad.fr for a quotation request.

 The training is strongly recommended.
 The training gives you all the tools to successfully perform radiation analyses with FASTRAD®.
-It is made up of presentations, video tutorials and exercices that cover 3D modeling, the calculation methods and post-processing.
+It includes presentations, video tutorials and exercices that cover 3D modeling, the calculation methods and post-processing.
 You also have access to our support team.
 Once all users have completed the training, we schedule a Webex meeting with one of our radiation engineers to get your feedback and to sort out any issues and to answer any questions.

 No limitation